soilspectroscopy/ossl-manual/docs/index.md

 reflectance spectral library](https://doi.org/10.2136/sssaj2017.10.0361).
 Soil Science Society of America Journal, 82(3), 722–731. <https://doi.org/10.2136/sssaj2017.10.0361>
 - Wadoux, A.M.J.-C., Malone, B., McBratney, A.B., Fajardo, M., Minasny, B., (2021).
 [Soil Spectral Inference with R: Analysing Digital Soil Spectra Using the R Programming Environment](https://books.google.nl/books?id=4kQgEAAAQBAJ).
 Progress in Soil Science, Springer Nature, ISBN: 9783030648961, 274 pp.

-## Acknowledgments {.unnumbered}

-Open Soil Spectral Library was possible due to the kind contributions by public and private organizations.
-Listed based on the date of import:

-- **[USDA-NRCS Kellogg Soil Survey Laboratory](https://ncsslabdatamart.sc.egov.usda.gov/datause.aspx)** mid-infrared (MIR) spectral library [@wijewardane2018predicting;@sanderman2020mid] was used as the basis for this data set and corresponding services; we are especially grateful to **Rich Ferguson & Scarlett Murphy (NRCS USDA)** for their help with importing and using the KSSL Soil Spectral Library;
-- **[ICRAF-ISRIC Soil VNIR Spectral Library](https://doi.org/10.34725/DVN/MFHA9C)** [@garrity2004globally; @aitkenhead2018exploring] 785 soil profiles (4,438 samples) selected from the Soil Information System (ISIS) of the International Soil Reference and Information Centre (ISRIC) <https://doi.org/10.34725/DVN/MFHA9C>;
-- **[AfSIS-I Soil Spectral Library](https://doi.org/10.34725/DVN/QXCWP1)** Mid-Infrared Spectra (MIRS) from ICRAF Soil and Plant Spectroscopy Laboratory Africa Soil Information Service (AfSIS) Phase I 2009-2013 [@Vagen_2020], a collaborative project funded by the Bill and Melinda Gates Foundation (BMGF).
-Partners included: CIAT-TSBF, ISRIC, CIESIN, The Earth Institute at Columbia University and World Agroforestry (ICRAF) <https://doi.org/10.34725/DVN/QXCWP1>;
-  **[AfSIS-II Soil Spectral Library](https://doi.org/10.34725/DVN/QXCWP1)** with Mid-Infrared Spectra (MIRS) covering the national Soil Information Systems: TanSIS (Tanzania), NiSIS (Nigeria) and GhanSIS (Ghana) available from <https://doi.org/10.34725/DVN/XUDGJY>, <https://doi.org/10.34725/DVN/WLAKR2> and <https://doi.org/10.34725/DVN/SPRSFN> and hosted by the ICRAF Soil and Plant Spectroscopy Laboratory;
-- **[LUCAS topsoil (VisNIR) Soil Spectral Library](http://esdac.jrc.ec.europa.eu/)** [@orgiazzi2018lucas] was made available by the European Commission through the European Soil Data Centre managed by the Joint Research Centre (JRC), <http://esdac.jrc.ec.europa.eu/>; we have degraded location accuracy of points so that exact locations are about 1-km off;
-- **[The Central African Soil Spectral Library](https://github.com/laura-summerauer/ssl-central-africa)** described in detail in @Summerauer2021 contains limited number of samples representing Central Africa <https://doi.org/10.5281/zenodo.4320395>;

-We are grateful to **[Wanderson de Sousa Mendes (Leibniz Centre for Agricultural Landscape Research (ZALF))](https://www.linkedin.com/in/wanderson-de-sousa-mendes-75a16195/)** for help with initial screening of the data for the development of the R code for processing soil spectroscopy data.

-For more advanced uses of the soil spectral libraries **we advise to contact the original data producers** especially to get help with using, extending and improving the original SSL data.

-We are also grateful to **[USDA National Institute of Food and Agriculture #2020-67021-32467](https://nifa.usda.gov/press-release/nifa-invests-over-7-million-big-data-artificial-intelligence-and-other)** for providing funding for this project.